lujiaying/Open-World-TaxoKG-CoLearning/README.md

-# Open-World Taxonomy and Knowledge Graph Co-Learning
+# Open-World Taxonomy and Knowledge Graph Co-Learning (AKBC'22)

-Code for the manuscript submission "Open-World Taxonomy and Knowledge Graph Co-Learning".
+Data and code of AKBC'22 paper "Open-World Taxonomy and Knowledge Graph Co-Learning".
+For any suggestion/question, please feel free to create an issue or drop an email @ ([jiaying.lu@emory.edu and j.carlyang@emory.edu](mailto:jiaying.lu@emory.edu,j.carlyang@emory.edu)).

+**Table of Contents**
 - [Datasets](#datasets)
 - [Prerequisites](#prerequisites)
 - [Reproduce Results](#reproduce-results)

 ## Datasets
-The six datasets used in paper can be downloaded from https://figshare.com/s/ca54dd1ca5f08a203017.
+The six datasets used in paper can be downloaded from https://figshare.com/articles/dataset/Taxo-KG-Bench/16415727.
-After downloading it and decompressing it under `./data/` directory, it looks like:
+After downloading and decompressing them under `./data/` directory, the directory looks like:
 ```
 📁 ./data/CGC-OLP-BENCH
 |-- 📁 MSCG-OPIEC